 “The Priest’s robe is the Buddha body, the Buddha mind, it is the clothing of emancipation, the robe beyond form, the unsurpassable robe, the robe of patience, the robe of great love and compassion and the robe of unsurpassable, complete enlightenment.” – Dogen Zenji

-The ability to give the whole of one’s life force to realizing Enlightenment, to widening one’s heart, and to serving the Dharma is indeed an auspicious and precious opportunity.
+The ability to give the whole of one’s life to realizing Enlightenment, to widening one’s heart, and to serving the Dharma is a rare and auspicious opportunity.

 Great Vow Zen Monastery offers ordination and full time residential training as a Soto Zen Buddhist priest.
 The first step of this program begins with living at the monastery as a resident for 1-2 years, experiencing the full spectrum of attitudes, joys and challenges that arise in community Zen training.

 The subsequent steps of the ordination path are:

 · Receiving the Five Precepts

 · Taking Jukai, formally becoming a Zen Buddhist and receiving the Sixteen Bodhisattva Precepts.

 · Postulancy, a minimum one year period of intensified training in which the ordained Sangha and the postulant discern together whether ordination is appropriate.
 The Postulant resolves all commitments unrelated to training and the support of the ZCO Sangha.

 · Novice priest ordination, a five year commitment to continuous training at Great Vow.